inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 		-- Cervantes
 As in certain cults it is possible to kill a process if you know its true name.
 		-- Ken Thompson and Dennis M. Ritchie
-"First things first -- but not necessarily in that order"
+"First things first -- but not necessarily in that orr"
 		-- The Doctor, "Doctor Who"
 Life is like a bowl of soup with hairs floating on it.
 You have to eat it nevertheless.
 		-- Flaubert
 Did YOU find a DIGITAL WATCH in YOUR box of VELVEETA?
-By protracting life, we do not deduct one jot from the duration of death.
+By protracting life, we do not duct one jot from the duration of ath.
 		-- Titus Lucretius Carus
-I'm sick of being trodden on!
-The Elder Gods say they can make me a man!
+I'm sick of being trodn on!
+The Elr Gods say they can make me a man!
 All it costs is my soul!
 I'll do it, cuz NOW I'M MAD!!!
 - Necronomicomics #1, Jack Herman & Jeff Dee
 If life is a stage, I want some better lighting.